Trenchless Service Line Replacement

 New Concept Tools’ is Dedicated to Developing Stronger, Safer, and Easier Tools for the Water Utility Industry

-No longer are customers willing to remain complacent, trusting that their water utility is always doing the right thing in the public’s best interests.
+No longer are customers willing to remain complacent, trusting that their water utility is always doing the right thing in the public’s best interest.
 To stay on top of this trend, water utilities are scrambling to replace lead supply lines, but often at a high cost of labor, time, public goodwill and the expense of the process.
 To be left behind during this process means earning public distrust, especially in areas that have been hard-hit by lead problems in the past.
 However, just as water customers are changing their simple trust of the water that comes out of their tap, so too may water utilities change their process to help their transition from lead service lines to safe, lead-free supply lines.
 Instead of being stuck in the old way of digging huge trenches to replace a single, small service line that has so much potential for human illness, an easier option is available to get the job done quickly with a lower overall cost and inconvenience than in the past.

-New Concept Tools’ dedication to developing stronger, safer, easier tools for the water utility industry has been fulfilled in their Service Line Puller Kits.
+New Concept Tools’ dedication to developing stronger, safer, easier tools for the water utility industry has been fulfilled in the Service Line Puller Kits.
 These kits provide you with almost everything you need to pull old lead service lines out and install safe, new, lead-free service lines at the same time.
-All you need to provide is the power in terms of a backhoe or similar heavy equipment and manpower to manage both ends of the service line.
+All you need to provide is the power in terms of a backhoe or similar heavy equipment, and manpower to manage both ends of the service line.
 Instead of wasting your community’s time and money in a long, drawn-out process, you can efficiently and economically replace lead service lines to provide clean, healthy water for the community under your care.
 Please feel free to contact the experienced professionals at New Concept Tools today to learn more about our Service Line Puller Kit or any of the other innovative tools we’ve developed for water utility use over the years.